keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 1. Build a **shared vision**, a picture of the future that we want to create together.
 Here, there is an important distinction, we're looking to build a vision that fosters commitment rather than compliance.

-2. Look inward, being open top unearth the shortcomings in our present ways of seeing the world (our **mental models**).
+2. Look inward, being open to unearth the shortcomings in our present ways of working (understanding our **mental models**).

-3. **Learn as a team**, looking at the larger picture and how we interact beyond individual perspectives, looking at end-to-end processes.

-4. Be made up of lifelong learners, committed to our **personal mastery** so we have the skills to learn with each other and innovate as a team.
+3. Be made up of lifelong learners, committed to our **personal mastery** so we have the skills to learn with each other and innovate working and learning **as a team**.

-5. See actions, events, behaviors as **systems**, interconnected and look at the root causes of behaviors so we can change them.
+4. See actions, events, behaviors as **systems**, interconnected, looking at the larger picture and how we interact beyond individual perspectives, looking at end-to-end processes deeply, looking for the root causes of behaviors so we can change them.

-It's easier said than done, but that's why we're studying this book.
-We can see two important concepts from lean thinking: look for the **root cause** of problems, question our assumptions, analyze end-to-end **processes** looking for **wastes** that cause deviations from the perfect process so we can **continuously improve** towards a vision.
+It's easier said than done, but that's why we're reading this book.
 As I reviewed this material, I remembered that the book "The Toyota Way to Service Excellence" by Jeffrey Liker could help us put the Systems Thinking in practice using Lean Thinking.
+And learning about Systems Thinking, we can see important concepts from lean thinking:
+- train and develop people through **repeated practice**, challenge people to do their best as an individual and as a team,
+- question our assumptions and look for the **root cause** of problems,
+- analyze end-to-end **processes** looking for wastes that cause deviations from the process so we can **continuously improve** towards our goals.

+I feel this is theoretical, let's look at all this with examples.

+We

+- Lean means doing more with less, like a professional athlete.
+- Continuous Improvement means that we're constantly challending the way we work to find a better way.
+- Kaizen means "change for the better", systematically working toward overcoming obstacle after obstacle one at a time, experimenting and learning from each experiment.
+- Waste is anything that causes deviation from the perfect process: a process, without interruptions, that gives the customer exactly what they want, in the amount they want, when they want it.
+- Jidoka is a pillar of the Toyota Production System to stop when there is a quality problem and immediately solve the problem.
+- Gemba is where the work is done, where we can observe the reality.
+- Just-in-Time means "the right part at the right time in the right amount".
+- Built-in Quality
+- Takt is the rate of customer demand.
+- One-piece flow is that "perfect" process where each step does what it is supposed to do without waste.
+We can recognize that there is no perfect process, but we're always striving to achieve it.

 **1. I am my position:** If I focus on my position only, I have little sense of responsibility for the results when all positions interact.